 And voila, you have a phone number that's connected to your Structurely AI Assistant!

 That's all there is to it.

-The phone number Structurely provides is also powered by Twilio, a leader in programable phone numbers.
+The phone number Structurely provides is powered by Telnyx, a leader in programmable phone numbers.
 So rest assured that this phone number configuration is secure and scaleable for your every demand.

 However, here are some pros and cons of using the Structurely provided phone number:

 Done for you, 1-click setup